charlie1347/linear_optimisation/README.md

-# linear_optimisation
+## Linear optimisation

-Example of using linear optimisation to solve local overlaps in a hypothetical merger
+Example of using linear optimisation to solve local overlaps in a hypothetical merger.

+See code for full discussion.